PanosGriziotis/DeepLearningNotebooks/README.md

 # Deep Learning Notebooks

-The repository contains jupyter notebooks with code related with NLP tasks using Neural Networks and Deep Learning techniques
+The repository contains jupyter notebooks with code related to NLP tasks using Neural Networks and Deep Learning techniques